vmkcom/dropbox-js/doc/auth_drivers.md

 couple of drawbacks.
 The user's token will still be valid after signing off the Dropbox web site, so your application will still recognize the user and access their Dropbox.
 This behavior is unintuitive to users.
-A reasonable compromise for apps that use `rememberUser` is to provide a `Sign off` button that calls the `signOff` method on the app's `Dropbox.Client` instance.
+A reasonable compromise for apps that use `rememberUser` is to provide a `Sign out` button that calls the `signOut` method on the app's `Dropbox.Client` instance.

 The
 [checkbox.js](https://github.com/dropbox/dropbox-js/tree/master/samples/checkbox.js)